ABWLog/ABWLog/README.md

  --------               -------- -------                          ----------
  17/4/20 10:09:45 am Unspecified This is the best log event ever!
 ```
-By default, new log events are sent to a buffer which can be accessed using the Events() method:
+New log events are sent to a buffer which can be accessed using the `Events()` method:
 ```
 PS /Users/alex/scripts> $log.Events()